meganphan/facebook-ui/README.md

     cd facebook-ui
     expo start

-Scan the QR code from the expo server to get to the app.
+Scan the QR code from localhost:19002 to get to the app or run on iOS simulator on localhost:19000